SugarCRM vs Close CRM: Find Your Fit in 2025!

 SugarCRM CTA

-Pricing: It has a free trial.
+Pricing: Book your demo plan.
 The premium plan starts at $19/month.

 Key Features: